-- (1) Hand brake 'ON'.
+- 1 Hand brake 'ON'.
 Illuminates when the hand brake lever is pulled. - 2 High Beam 'ON'.
-Illuminates when the headlight switch is in this position. - (3) 'L'= Low Gear Position.
-This indicator displays when the transmission is in Low. - (4) 'H'= High Gear Position; This indicator displays when the transmission is in High. - (5) 'N' = Neutral Position; This indicator displays when the transmission is in Neutral. - (6) 'R'= Reverse Position; This indicator displays when the transmission is in Reverse. - (7) 'P'= Parking Position; This indicator displays when the transmission is in Park. - 8 EFI Fault.
+Illuminates when the headlight switch is in this position. - 3 'L'= Low Gear Position.
+This indicator displays when the transmission is in Low. - 4 'H'= High Gear Position; This indicator displays when the transmission is in High. - 5 'N'= Neutral Position; This indicator displays when the transmission is in Neutral. - 6 'R'= Reverse Position; This indicator displays when the transmission is in Reverse. - 7 'P'= Parking Position; This indicator displays when the transmission is in Park. - 8 EFI Fault.
 This indicator light flashes when a fault occurs in the Electronic Fuel Injection system. - 9 Speed Limit Override 'ON'.
 This indicator light comes on when pressing the override switch.
-Always exercise caution when using the override button. - (10) Tail Light 'ON'.
-This indicator displays when the main headlight switch is set to this position. - (1) 4WD Indicator.
+Always exercise caution when using the override button. - 10 Tail Light 'ON'.
+This indicator displays when the main headlight switch is set to this position. - 4WD Indicator.
 This dashboard section corresponds to the drive method chosen.
-The front differential gear case contains the synchronizing component that signals the display. - 2 Fuel Gauge.
+The front differential gear case contains the synchronizing component that signals the display. - T2 Fuel Gauge.
 This dashboard section displays the current gas remaining in the tank.
 'F' indicates full.
 'E' indicates stand-by fuel.
 When the indicator enters the red area, the fuel remaining is approximately 3.5L (.92 gal).
 Fuel must be added as soon as possible.

-- (3) EFI Fault.
-This indicator light displays when a fault occurs in the Electronic Fuel Injection system. - (4) Clock.
-This dashboard section can be adjusted to the correct time using the right 'ADJ' button below the dashboard. - (5) Speedometer.
-This dashboard section can be toggled to display the vehicle speed in Kilometers per hour (Km/h) or Miles Per Hour (MPH). - (6) Engine Temperature.
-This dashboard section displays the current coolant temperature, 'C' is low temperature, 'H' is high temperature.
+- 13 EFI Fault.
+This indicator light displays when a fault occurs in the Electronic Fuel Injection system. - 14 Clock.
+This dashboard section can be adjusted to the correct time using the right below the dashboard. - 15 Speedometer.
+This dashboard section can be toggled to display the vehicle speed in Kilometers per hour (Km/h) or Miles Per Hour (MPH). - 16 Engine Temperature.
+This dashboard section displays the current coolant temperature, C is low temperature, H is high temperature.
 Both over-low and over-high are abnormal.
 Idle the vehicle to warm the engine when it's too cold, and park the vehicle when it's too hot to prevent the coolant from boiling.
-Keep the coolant temperature in a normal range. - (7) Oil Change Reminder.
-This indicator displays when the pre-programmed time limit has been reached for oil change service. - (8) Seatbelt Reminder.
-This indicator displays when the seat belt is not fastened. - (9) Odometer / Trip/ Rpm / Volt.
-This dashboard section can be toggled using the left 'SEL' button to display the accumulated distance traveled in miles/kilometers; 'ODO' -The accumulated vehicle distance traveled, 'TRIP' The trip distance traveled, 'RPM' The engine speed in Revolutions Per Minute (RPM), 'V' Battery voltage. - 20 EPS Fault.
+Keep the coolant temperature in a normal range. - 17 Oil Change Reminder.
+This indicator displays when the pre-programmed time limit has been reached for oil change service. - 18 Seatbelt Reminder.
+This indicator displays when the seat belt is not fastened. - Odometer / Trip / Rpm / Engine Hour / Volt.
+This dashboard section can be toggled using the left 'SEL' button to display the accumulated distace traveled in miles / kilometers; 'ODO' The accumulated vehicle distance traveled , 'TRIP' The trip distance traveled , 'RPM'- The engine speed in Revolutions Per Minute (RPM) , 'H' The engine hour meter records the engine running time, 'V' Battery voltage, 'L-I-g-H-5' Dashboard brightness (5 levels). - 20 EPS Fault.
 This indicator light flashes when a fault occurs in the Electronic Power Steering system.

-^{}Select countries (markets) are equipped with turn signals and indicators as standard equipment.
+^{}Select countries(markets)are equipped with turn signals and indicators as standard equipment.